blwasham/vue-starter/README.md

 # npm run vue init webpack /path/to/your/project/name
 ```

-The Vue CLI will prompt you
+The Vue CLI will prompt you.
+Click **Enter** to select defaults.
+For prompts with multiple options, use arrow keys to change.
 * Target directory exists.
 Continue? **Yes**
 * Project name **replace project path name with just your project name**
 * Project description **enter a simple description**